-Mickey and Minnie Mouse, plus others kick off the holiday season during the annual parade and festival on the famed Magnificent Mile shopping district.
-More than one million lights on 200 trees will be lit during the event that will also include live performances.
-As part of Lights Festival Lane on the Plaza (401 N. Michigan Ave.), there will be a number of additional performances that are family friendly.
+Mickey Mouse, Minnie Mouse and their friends kick off the holiday season during the annual parade and festival on the famed Magnificent Mile shopping district.
+More than one million lights on 200 trees are lit during the event that also includes live performances.
+As part of Lights Festival Lane on the Plaza (401 N. Michigan Ave.), there are a number of additional performances that are family friendly.
 Look also for special deals on hotel rates, shopping, and food and drink.
 The festival, which happens in mid-November, culminates in a fireworks show over the Chicago River at 6:55 p.m.

 06 of 10